cchliu/SDN-Defense/README.md

  -c /etc/snort/snort.conf      The path to snort.conf
  -A unsock                     Alert using unsock mode.
 ```
 Unsock mode sends the alert information out over a UNIX socket to another process that attaches to that socket.
 It turned out that the alert information sent over unsock is not in [unified2](https://www.snort.org/faq/readme-unified2) format.
-A good example on parsing unified2 format can be found here: [unified2](https://github.com/jasonish/py-idstools/blob/master/idstools/unified2.py) and [u2spewfoo](https://github.com/jasonish/py-idstools/blob/master/idstools/scripts/u2spewfoo.py).
+(BTW, a good example on parsing unified2 format can be found here: [unified2](https://github.com/jasonish/py-idstools/blob/master/idstools/unified2.py) and [u2spewfoo](https://github.com/jasonish/py-idstools/blob/master/idstools/scripts/u2spewfoo.py)).
 Instead, Snort will be sending you **Alertpkt structures** which contain alert message, event id, original datagram, libpcap pkthdr, and offsets to datalink, netlayer, and transport layer headers.

-Snort will generate less alerts in mode A compared to mode B:
-- mode A: tcpreplay pcap file to an virtual interface (mtu = 65535) and Snort is sniffing packets on this interface.
-  - Make sure snort is ready commencing packets before we tcpreplay the packets
-- mode B: Snort read packets from a pcap file.

-The reason is because, packets are being dropped in mode A (incoming packets rate is larger than the packet processing rate of Snort), while in mode B, no packets are dropped; Snort can process packets one at a time.

-### Integrate sniffing snort unsock into ryu controller
+### 4. Snort Ryu integration
-Alertpkt structure is defined in snort src/output-plugins/spo_alert_unixsock.h file.
-File alertpkt.py parses the received alertpkt from snort [reference code](https://github.com/osrg/ryu/blob/master/ryu/lib/alert.py).
-The final goal is extract from each alertpkt:
+Alertpkt structure is defined in snort *src/output-plugins/spo_alert_unixsock.h* file.
+File alertpkt.py parses the received datagram from snort into an instance of the Alertpkt structure.
+File alertpkt.py is written with reference to [reference code](https://github.com/osrg/ryu/blob/master/ryu/lib/alert.py).
+File parser.py continues parsing the structure to extract from each alertpkt:
 - ipv4 protocol
 - src ip
 - src port